DanSohn/lumenary/index.md

 competitions.
 We used the information gathered to establish certain functionalities and how they compare to our own, and to also compare the goals of different apps to ours.
 The applications tried to directly solve a certain problem that patients face such as:
-- Big fonts and calendars to deal with the inability to read small fonts
+- Big fonts and calendars to deal with the inability to read small fonts.
-- Location services to deal with wandering
+- Location services to deal with wandering.
-- Timed Pillboxes to ensure medicine is taken at a timely manner
+- Timed Pillboxes to ensure medicine is taken at a timely manner.<br/>
-<br/>We have taken this information and the goals of the applications in order to ensure that our application
-will have all the necessary functionalities to maintain the patients standard of living.
+We have taken this information and the goals of the applications in order to ensure that our application will have all the necessary functionalities to maintain the patients standard of living.
 While the information provided from this research method mainly shed light on applications to patients with Alzheimer’s Disease, our application will be strongly focused towards the informal caregivers.<br/>